Xbox Series X release date confirmed - plus cost, specs and latest news

 What about Xbox Series S?

-Codenamed Project Lockhart, the Xbox Series S, is the rumoured follow up but cheaper, digital-only alternative to the new Xbox Series X. Whether it’s called Series S is unclear.
+Codenamed Project Lockhart, the Xbox Series S, is the cheaper, digital-only alternative to the new Xbox Series X.

-The lower cost console has been rumoured for awhile along with the disc-less feature, and faster CPU.
-Think PS4 Pro.
-Microsoft has said that Xbox Series X will be part of a family of consoles so watch this space.
+The lower-cost console had been rumoured for a while along with the disc-less feature, and faster CPU.
+Think PS4 Pro without the disc dive.
+Microsoft has said that Xbox Series X will be part of a family of consoles and it seems they were true to their word.

 For more news, visit our technology section.